 To help engage communities in setting and achieving this vision and priorities, Dacorum Borough Council is committed to reviewing and improving services to make sure it is providing the services needed by local people.
-Throughout the year an independent market research company, Opinion Research Services undertakes a residents' tracker survey on our behalf.
-It is part of our ongoing efforts to understand our residents' opinions and helps us track residents' changing perceptions of their local area.
-It is part of a Hertfordshire wide survey along with County Council and other districts.
-The Council has also taken steps to improve communications with service users through its website (to improve accessibility), the corporate complaints procedure, 'GovMetric' (to obtain customer satisfaction information), and the use of social media such as Facebook and Twitter.
+The Council has undertaken resident surveys during the year to support this.
+The Council has also taken steps to improve communications with service users through its website (to improve accessibility), the corporate complaints procedure and the use of social media such as Facebook and Twitter.

 To support its overall vision and aims, the Council has continued to review its Medium Term Financial Strategy and 5 year Capital Programme.
-Reviews were undertaken during 2016/17 and also as part of the budget preparation for 2017/18.
+Reviews were undertaken during 2017/18 and also as part of the budget preparation for 2018/19.
 With regard to the Capital Programme, this has included aligning resources to priorities though the appraisal of new schemes based on the Council's key priorities.
-Our 2017/18 budget consultation included a residents' deliberative forum held and facilitated by Opinion Research Services.
+Our 2018/19 budget consultation included a residents' deliberative forum.